NextFaze/angular-airbrake/README.md

 ## Disclaimer

-This project is not affiliated in anyway with Rollbar Inc. We do like their service though.
+This project is not affiliated in anyway with Airbrake.